 6. Day six

 Explore the Aldeburgh area

-Today' is free for you to choose to do what tickles your fancy.
+You are free to choose what tickles your fancy!
 Discover Aldeburgh's enticing mix of High street shops, cafes and galleries, sit on the beach and ogle the artwork and Martello Tower.
 Or you could take a 2 mile bike ride to Thorpeness for boat hire on the mere, golf and tennis.
 We provide you with an atmospheric walk to Snape which takes in Britten's Red House, woodland, board walking and gives you the chance of a boat trip once at your destination.

 Optional 7 miles (11 km)

 7. Day seven